 Now, contrast that with the hope that top talent is looking for work and stumbles upon your job posting.
 Hopefully, they’ve seen the other stuff and maybe they’re impressed.
 There’s a lot of wishing there.
 Referrals will ALWAYS win there.

 This is more of a reminder than anything.
 Marketing (including recruitment marketing) messages will fall flat if they are full of hot air.
 Your actual culture needs to align with your employer brand.
 When there’s a synergy between them, that’s when you start making connections and exceptional talent comes calling.

 But it may take some work (and an outside perspective) to look honestly at your culture and employer brands.
 Then to improve one or both if they’re falling short.
 Be willing to put in the work, and you’ll positively impact your recruiting not just in the near future, but for years to come.

 Your ATS is the hub of your recruiting efforts.
 Yet, many businesses feel “stuck” with legacy platforms that cause, rather than solve, issues.
 Here at BrightMove, our team of recruiting experts built our platform to help you work faster and better, creating more positive candidate experiences and ultimately, getting better results.
 We do things differently, and it shows.
+We have a simple pricing model that is easy to navigate and scales with your business.
+You may wish to check out our pricing faqs too.
 See for yourself - schedule a demo with our team today.